gleeda/epa-climate-change/README.md

 People are already working to download all the information there.
 This repository is intended to be a temporary solution to keep the material accessible on the web.
 They have a ton of information, so please open pull requests to add more pages to this collection.

+If anyone knows of a similar project, please link to it here.

 ## Why is the climate changing?
 - [Basic Information](https://github.com/nickyr/epa-climate-change/blob/master/basic_information.md)
 - [Causes of Climate Change](https://github.com/nickyr/epa-climate-change/blob/master/causes_of_climate_change.md)